-Another result in the model of Jovanovic and Nyarko (1995) is that cumulative productivity growth is higher in more complex jobs.
-At the individual level, Nedelkoska et al. (2014) find that cumulative productivity growth as measured by the individual wage growth is higher in more complex jobs (Figure 5).
+Another result in their model is that cumulative productivity growth is higher in more complex jobs.
+At the individual level, Nedelkoska, Patt and Ederer (2014) find that cumulative productivity growth as measured by the individual wage growth is higher in more complex jobs (Figure 5).
 Within the first 10 years at the job, the average real hourly wage of a machine operator grows by about 12%, while in the case of professionals, it grows by over 50% and in the case of legislators and managers by something less than 50%.